 You connect your templates to fields in your post types by selecting them using field connectors.
 You can create layouts for global use or set display conditions, such as for a certain post type, or archive term.
 These display options are pretty standard now for determining template usage.
 Themer has taken it further by including conditional display options for showing or hiding content within layouts based on field values.

 Pros: Beaver Themer is easy to use and they have added conditional logic for use when creating templates and for within Beaver Builder, which means that you can go beyond basic single and archive templates.
 The plugin is GPL, there is good support and an active community.
-Beaver Themer officially supports CPTs and fields created using ACF, Pods, and Toolset.
+Beaver Themer officially supports CPTs and fields created using ACF and Pods (Toolset support dropped?).
 You can use Themer to create templates for built in WordPress post types as well as with CPTs.

 Beaver tools are oft cited for their stability, which is a boon for those offering care plans.
 Also, the HTML output is relatively clean and lean which helps to keep the site performant.